55th Annual Meeting

 I’ve registered for the conference.
-How do I access this online conference?
+How do I access the online part of the meeting?

 I’m a panelist.
 What should I expect and what are my responsibilities?